 Pass the Shark, Ray, and Chimaera Conservation Act

 Sharks, rays, and chimaeras, referred to collectively as sharks, are valuable to our seas and the world’s oceans, represented with over 1,000 shark species worldwide.
 Approximately 200 of these are found in the Philippines.
 The country has earned a unique position globally in shark biodiversity, ranking fourth after Australia, Indonesia, and Japan, and second in Southeast Asia after Indonesia.

-1. Sign this petition and share it to your networks!
+1. Sign this petition and share it with your networks!

-3. Do not consume or purchase any product with sharks, rays, and its by-products and derivatives.
+4. Do not consume or purchase any product with sharks, rays, and their by-products and

-4. Report sightings of shark and ray species in wet markets, dive sites, shops, or restaurants to SSNP
+5. Report sightings of sharks and ray species in wet markets, dive sites, shops, or restaurants to